ssarka4894/rl_pid/README.md

 ```

 ## Adaptive Neural PID Controller
-- Run Code: Use the file `rl_pid_setup1.py' and run.
+- Run Code: For python implementation, use the file `rl_pid_setup1.py' and run.
+- Run Code: For pytorch implementation, use 'rl_pid_setup2.py' and run.
 - Visualize the results below

 ### Python Implementation